Proposals for an English Academy: Later proposals

 At the beginning of the reign of William III and Mary II a proposed Royal Academies Company was a lottery scheme.
 Lewis Maidwell (1650–1716) had some initial success in promoting his school in King Street, London as chartered by William III, with a modernised curriculum.
 He proposed a tax on publications to support it, but was opposed in Parliament and met with serious resistance from the universities.
 At the same period Daniel Defoe in his Essay upon Projects had a section on academies.

 Jonathan Swift in his Proposal for Correcting, Improving and Ascertaining the English Tongue, advocated an academy for regulating the English language.
 In the form of a call for a "national dictionary" to regulate the English language, on the French model, this conception had much support from Augustan men of letters: Daniel Defoe, Joseph Addison (The Spectator 135 in 1711) and Alexander Pope.
 At the end of Queen Anne's reign some royal backing was again possible, but that ended with the change of monarch in 1714.

 The whole idea later met stern opposition, however, from the lexicographer Samuel Johnson, invoking "English liberty" against the prescription involved: he predicted disobedience of an academy supposed to set usage.
 Matthew Arnold, in an 1862 essay The Literary Influence of Academies, was positive in assessing the French and Italian cultural academies; but marks an endpoint in the tradition.
 In Culture and Anarchy Arnold denied that he supported setting up an English Academy, guying the likely membership as establishment figures.

 During his 1780 diplomatic mission to Amsterdam, statesman, and later President of the United States, John Adams advocated for an official English Academy as part of the federal government in a letter to the Second Continental Congress.
 The proposal was later rejected by the Continental Congress due to concerns of individual liberty, and marked one of the earliest instances of the government’s consideration of linguistic diversity.

+In 1820, William Cardell founded the American Academy of Language and Belles Lettres.
+However, it ceased to exist in 1822.

 The English Academy of Southern Africa was founded in 1961.